 Let’s take a look at the main reasons why traders choose Solana futures options:

-Buying an option usually costs less than buying SOL or a full futures contract, but it still lets you benefit from price changes.
+- Leverage with Limited Capital: Options cost way less than buying SOL outright or a full futures contract, but you still get to profit from the same price movements.

 The Risks of Solana Futures Options